A 30 kpc Spatially Extended Clumpy and Asymmetric Galactic Outflow at z $\sim$ 1.7: Discussion and Conclusions

 Recent theoretical works have also reported how the CGM of galaxies will look in \mgii\ emission. \cite{nelson2021cold} reprocessed the TNG50 simulations to study the {\mgii} halos in the CGM of galaxies within redshift range $0.3 < z < 2$ and stellar mass range $7.5 < log (M_{*}/ M_{\odot}) < 11$.
-They assumed that {\mgii} emission is optically thin and they neglect the impact of resonant scattering.
-They found out that the {\mgii} halos around the galaxies are ubiquitous in star-forming galaxies regardless of the redshift or the stellar mass.
+They assumed that {\mgii} emission is optically thin, and they neglect the impact of resonant scattering.
+They found out that the {\mgii} halos around the galaxies are ubiquitous in star-forming galaxies, regardless of the redshift or the stellar mass.
 One of the origins of these halos is galactic outflows with complex morphology.
 The measured covering fraction radial profile for {\rcsa} in this work is an indicator of the morphology and complexity of the outflow.
-It shows a variation in the morphology of the {\mgii} residual emission tracing the outflow.
+It shows a variation in the morphology of the \mgii\ emission tracing the outflow.
 This is consistent with this simulation's results.
+Our 3$\sigma$ limits for Mg II emission surface brightness are $\mathrm{\sim 10^{-18}\ erg\ s^{-1} cm^{-2} arcsecond^{-2}}$.
+This is one order of magnitude higher than the surface brightness values of corresponding $z \sim 2$ galaxies in \cite{nelson2021cold}.
+If we scale our radial profile to match that of \cite{nelson2021cold} in the mass bins $M_{*} = 10^{9.5} M_{\odot}$ and $M_* = 10^{10} M_{\odot}$ at $z=2$, our observed {\mgii} emission radial profile is still more spatially extended than those reported in \cite{nelson2021cold}.

-Our approach, that combines the power of IFUs and strong gravitational lensing is a powerful and promising way to study galactic outflows at high redshifts, given that a well defined lens model exists.
+Our approach, that combines the power of IFUs and strong gravitational lensing is a powerful and promising way to study galactic outflows at high redshifts, given that a well-defined lens model exists.
 In the near future, by increasing the sample size, we aim to build up a robust and statistically significant sample of spatially resolved measurements of galactic outflows, that will significantly enhance our understanding of the morphology and spatial extent of the outflows at cosmic noon.